 Property, plant and equipment under construction and cost of assets not ready for use at the year-end are disclosed as capital work-in-progress ('CWIP').

 Depreciation

-The Company depreciates property, plant and equipment over the estimated useful lives using written down value method from the date, the assets are available for use.
-Assets acquired under finance lease are depreciated over the asset's useful life or over the shorter of the estimated useful life of the asset and the related lease term if there is no reasonable certainty that the Company will obtain ownership at the end of the lease term.
+The Company depreciates property, plant and equipment over the estimated useful lives using the written down value method from the date, the assets are available for use.

 The estimated useful lives of assets are as follows: